guidorice/devblog/src/pages/points-within-polygons/index.md

 ### WASM bindings

-Rust's wasm-bindgen and wasm-pack tools were easy to use and just worked.
+Rust's wasm-bindgen and wasm-pack tools were easy to use and they just worked.
 Here is what I came up with to expose the Rust function to JavaScript:

+⚠️ Warning: beginner grade, maybe not idiomatic Rust code follows!

 ```rust
 // Excerpt of wasm/src/lib.rs